ovdlinden/collect-ts/docs/collections.md

 // [1, 2, 3, 4, 5]
 ```

 If your sorting needs are more advanced, you may pass a callback to `sort` with your own algorithm.
-Refer to the PHP documentation on [uasort](https://secure.php.net/manual/en/function.uasort.php#refsect1-function.uasort-parameters), which is what the collection's `sort` method calls utilizes internally.
+The callback should return a negative number if the first argument should come before the second, a positive number if the second should come before the first, or zero if they are equal.

 > [!NOTE]
 > If you need to sort a collection of nested arrays or objects, see the [sortBy](#sortby) and [sortByDesc](#sortbydesc) methods.